SaadAhmedSalim/SaadAhmedSalim/README.md

 :pushpin: * I will learn socket programming and make own server for our project .
 (With Team Mates)

-:sunrise: * I will colaborate my CSE482 Lab project.
-(Additionally)
+:sunrise: * I will learn google colab and machine learning methods thoroughly.

    :wink: * I will make a github.io using gitLab (Later)
  </b>